-July 23, 2019 – We are in the midst of storm season.
-By now, you should have your family’s disaster plan and kit ready to go if the situation calls for it.
-But is your home prepared if a storm comes to SWFL?
+July 21, 2020 – Storm season is in full swing so if your home is not storm-ready, now is the time to prepare!
 The most important precaution you can take to reduce damage to your home and property is to protect the areas where wind can enter.
-Below are tips to help you prepare your home:
+Below are tips to help you storm-harden your home:

 • Protect your windows with hurricane shutters or plywood.